apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 * *Functions* are first-class citizens and are treated like any other data types.
 You can pass them as arguments, assign them to variables and make them the return values of other functions.

 This was a minimal introduction to some of the basic concepts of Erlang.
-In the next post I may write about the concurrency and distributed features of the language.
+Next post will be about the concurrency features of the language.